 Line and area charts are constructed to show changes over time.
 Line charts demonstrate changes in a specific trend for a single data group.
-Read this article to learn to edit data labels, format chart axes and customize your line or area chart.
+Learn how to edit data labels, format chart axes and customize your line or area chart.

 Customize lines and markers